y683yz/test_petstore/README.md

 - tests: define test suite

 # Test run
-- Setup environment: python, selenium, robot-framework with the newest versions.
+**Setup environment**: python, selenium, robot-framework with the newest versions.
 Refer to the python requirements.txt file in the root, also chrome and chromedriver should be installed.

-- Run the tests from terminal:
+**Run the tests from terminal**:
-## Syntax

 Start from the root, the arguments are following robot cmd rules. e.g. you can replace new baseurl from cmd line, and change mode from [headless] to [default] to launch the browser:

 Run with Chrome headless: